 New York City Center's acclaimed Fall for Dance Festival, running September 22 - October 3, 2009, will feature 20 companies in 10 nights of dance and will pay tribute to the 100th Anniversary of the Ballets Russes.
 The sixth annual Festival will once again offer all tickets for only $10.
 Tickets will go on sale Sunday, September 13 at 11:00 am.
-Note: Teatro Dell'opera Di Roma Ballet Company will not be performing, as previously announced.
-There will be one additional company in Program Two, TBA.

 The 2009 Festival features 20 American and international companies presenting an eclectic mix of contemporary styles alongside classic pieces, in five unique programs over 10 nights.
 For the first time all programs will be repeated twice to satisfy the demand for tickets.
 Several companies will present works that pay tribute to the legendary Ballets Russes, either with reconstructions of original Ballets Russes works or with a contemporary look at Ballets Russes classics.